-E-groups can be accessed the same way as websites, but they also offer the creation of photo albums (e.g. MSN groups).
+E-groups can be accessed the same way as websites, but also offer the possibility to actively create contents like photo albums (e.g. MSN groups).

 2.3.2) Illegal contents in file-sharing programs

 File sharing is an Internet service that allows the exchange of data (games, music, programs, images etc.) by means of programs like Kazaa or Emule.